karpet/qic-dvcw/README.md

   * `CAS_INV_IPV_HISTORY_*` -> `history.csv`
   * `CAS_INV_IPV_HISTORY_CLIENTS_*` -> `clients.csv`
   * `CAS_INV_MOSTRECENTCONTACTS_*` -> `recent-contacts.csv`
+* remove any leading BOM bytes from the file conversion: `debom *csv`
 * convert each .csv file to .json format.
 Example: `csv2json contacts.csv > contacts.json`
   * NOTE if there are encoding problems with bad UTF-8, diagnose with `utf8check clients.csv` and hand-edit.
 Can often be avoided if saved as Windows CSV.
 * copy the master dataset .xlsx with all case worker emails to the new folder